8base/old-documentation/getting-started/connecting-to-api.md

 All requests made to a workspace endpoint must be run using either a GraphQL client or an HTTP POST request - the only exception is when using [webhook custom functions](https://docs.8base.com/8base-console/custom-functions/webhooks).
 We highly recommend using a GraphQL client like the [8base SDK](https://docs.8base.com/development-tools/sdk/api-client) or [Apollo Client](https://github.com/apollographql/apollo-client).

-That said, it doesn't matter what technology you use for the client - or server - application.
+That said, it doesn't matter what technology you use for the client—or server—application.
 As long as you can perform HTTP requests, you'll be able to query a workspace endpoint.

 ### Setup
 In the following examples, we've made a few assumptions (feel free to re-create them for your learnings sake!).
 Those assumptions are the following:

-1. An workspace API Token has been created.
+1. A workspace API Token has been created.
 2. You've defined a table named *Todos* in a workspace.
 3. The *Todos* table has a `text` and `completed` field.
 4. Guest users are permitted Create, Read, Update, Delete (CRUD) access to the *Todos* table